Onasusweb/prestashop-appcache/README.md

   Generates a cache manifest file to make your Prestashop site faster

-  Early development phase, nothing is ready!
+  Working but still in development phase.

 ## Installation